Instructors

 Meg Menzel, MS, CGC, HEC-C

-Lecturer in Genetic Counseling, Department of Medical Humanities and Ethics
+Assistant Professor of Genetic Counseling, Department of Medical Humanities and Ethics

 Meg is originally from the Washington, DC area and completed her genetic counseling graduate education at Indiana University Purdue University at Indianapolis.
 She is an ABGC board-certified genetic counselor and an ASBH certified Healthcare Ethics Consultant.
 Meg has extensive experience working in clinical fetal medicine and ethics, and has served as both the associate director of the Ethics program and co-chair of the clinical ethics committee at Children's National Hospital.
 She is passionate about the integration of ethics in genetic counseling education and practice.